Spikeysanju/sanju.sh/src/content/ship/experimented-svelte-5-runes-new-api.md

 ---
-title: Experimented Svelte 5's new Runes API
+title: Experimenting with Svelte 5's New Runes API
 description: Create a simple todo app with Svelte 5's Runes new API to see how it works.
 category: 'personal'
 ship_count: 1